eunomia-bpf/eunomia.dev/docs/miscellaneous/linux-plumbers-talk.md

 "Now, let's talk about bpftime itself — our userspace eBPF runtime that's all about speed and functionality.
 Imagine having the agility of a cat and the power of an elephant; that's bpftime in the eBPF universe.

-Here's the deal: with bpftime, we've supercharged Uprobes.
-Our userspace uprobe is a real speed demon, up to 10 times faster than the traditional kernel uprobe.
-And the best part?
-You can forget about the tedious manual instrumentation or needing to restart processes.
+Here's the deal: with bpftime, Uprobes.
+Our userspace uprobe can be spped up to 10 times faster than the traditional kernel uprobe.
+And just like kernel uprobe, you don't need any manual instrumentation or restart processes.
 It's like having a pit crew in Formula 1; everything happens so fast, you barely notice the changes.

 We're not just fast; we play well with others, too. bpftime is compatible with kernel eBPF toolchains and libraries, so there's no need to rewrite your eBPF apps.
 It's like having a universal remote for all your gadgets.